 The annual Atlantic Rally for Cruisers (ARC) begins in the Canary Islands and ends in Saint Lucia.
 This challenging race attracts more than 200 boats.
 Over 1,200 people sail across the Atlantic to Saint Lucia in November each year.
 The ARC is now in its 30th year.

 Saint Lucia’s cuisine is a unique blend of West African, European and Indian cuisine.
 All sorts of Caribbean delights await you here.
 Macaroni pie, jerk chicken, rice ‘n’ peas and tasty fish soups accompanied by an abundance of home-grown vegetables and fruit.
 The island’s national dish is green figs and saltfish.
 “Johnny Cake” is a local speciality.
 It is a kind of fried dough, often served with spicy saltfish, peppers and onions.
 Local desserts include “Turnovers” – delicious, hot fruit pastries dipped in sugar.
 You probably won’t lose any weight on this vacation!

 Afro-Indian influence ensures that even the street food is interesting.

 Caribbean curries are usually mild but carefully seasoned.
 Roti is a well-loved fast food meal – flatbread wrapped around curried chickpeas and potato, or seafood such as shrimp or conch.

 Northeast trade winds moderate the tropical climate.
-The dry season runs from December to end May, with the wet season being from June to end November.
+The dry season runs from December to the end of May, with the wet season being from June to the end of November.

 The average year-round temperature is 29°C during the day.
 The evenings stay pretty warm too.
 It is close to the equator, so the temperature does not fluctuate much between winter and summer.
 Annual rainfall ranges from 1,300 mm on the coast to 3,800 mm in the rainforests and mountains.